jamescurran/jamescurran.github.io/_posts/2013-09-12-Shakespeare-compiler-for-NET.md

  The attribute-laden method signature is all that is needed for nConsoler to parse the command-line options, set defaults, warn of missing required elements, and generate a help display.

- But the key portions are where we load the compiler based on the command-line option, and then pass it to the grammar's ctor.
+ But the key portions are where we load the compiler based on the command-line option, and then pass it to the grammar&apos;s ctor.
 This allows us to to set all the AST nodes to the proper types without directly referencing the compiler assembly.

  Similarly, we call the PrepareScope on comp, to add to the dictionary the needed object for that compiler.

-#### And, yes, it's all open-sourced.
+#### And, yes, it&apos;s all open-sourced.

-All the code I've described here is available on my GitHub repository. [https://github.com/jamescurran/ShakespeareCompiler](https://github.com/jamescurran/ShakespeareCompiler)
+All the code I&apos;ve described here is available on my GitHub repository. [https://github.com/jamescurran/ShakespeareCompiler](https://github.com/jamescurran/ShakespeareCompiler)

-And even if you are interested in programming in Shakespeare, it does give a good example of building a moderately complicate language grammar in Irony,  and it's a rare example of a working back-end for an Irony grammar.
+And even if you are interested in programming in Shakespeare, it does give a good example of building a moderately complicate language grammar in Irony,  and it&apos;s a rare example of a working back-end for an Irony grammar.
 Taking the CompilerLoader, IHasPrepareScope and the ShakeCL code may prove useful for any Irony based compiler.
 And Shakespear2MSIL gives a good example of using RunSharp.

 **NOTE:** Shakespeare creates very spaghetti-y code, and requires `goto`s.
-The current official release of RunSharp doesn't provide for this so I created my own fork.
+The current official release of RunSharp doesn&apos;t provide for this so I created my own fork.
 The modified assemblies are include in the github repository.
-Until I get around to making a pull-release (and RunSharp's owner chooses to merge it), Shakespeare cannot to built using the standard RunSharp assemblies.
+Until I get around to making a pull-release (and RunSharp&apos;s owner chooses to merge it), Shakespeare cannot to built using the standard RunSharp assemblies.

-#### What's Next?
+#### What&apos;s Next?

- Well, having finally fulfilled my life's goal of writing a compiler, I'm ready to retire.
+ Well, having finally fulfilled my life&apos;s goal of writing a compiler, I&apos;m ready to retire.

- But, in my retirement, I'll have more time to work on projects like this, so I guess there's more that could be done.
+ But, in my retirement, I&apos;ll have more time to work on projects like this, so I guess there&apos;s more that could be done.
-  - I imagine I really should find out it I'm actually using Irony's back-end features correctly.
+  - I imagine I really should find out it I&apos;m actually using Irony&apos;s back-end features correctly.
   - As I said, outputting text is particularly cumbersome, so I was thinking of adding a new (set of) keywords : `Proclaim` for outputting a string at once.
   - Any other ideas?
 Let me know in the comments.